modir/laminas-book/docs/doctrine.md

 instance of the entity class.
 If you are new to Doctrine, it is recommended that you also refer to [Appendix D. Introduction to Doctrine](#doctrine-intro) for introductory information about the Doctrine library architecture.

-> Doctrine is a third-party library, it is not part of Laminas Framework.
-We cover it in this book
+!!! note
-> because it provides an easy way of adding database support to your laminas-based web application.
+    Doctrine is a third-party library, it is not part of Laminas Framework.
+We cover it in this book because it provides an easy way of adding database support to your laminas-based web application.

 Components covered in this chapter: